This page applies to all students of the University of Sydney.

 The supply of information by you is voluntary.
 If you do not supply the information requested, this may prevent your enrolment as a student of the University and/or access to secure areas of the University.

-The personal information you provide to the University and information regarding the items you borrow from the University libraries and your access to secure areas of the University may be accessed for University purposes by staff members on a need-to-know basis.
-This includes staff within the Student Centre who are authorised to issue cards and who have access to the University card management system where your information is stored, staff members who work in the University libraries, and relevant staff within Campus Infrastructure and Services, the faculty or school which you are enrolled as a student, and the Safety, Health and Wellbeing unit.
+The personal information you provide to the University and information regarding the items you borrow from the University Libraries and your access to secure areas of the University may be accessed for University purposes by staff members on a need-to-know basis, including: staff within the Student Centre who are authorised to issue cards and who have access to the Transact card management system where your information is stored; staff members who work in the University Libraries; and, relevant staff within Central Operations Services, the faculty, school or organisational unit that you work within, and the Safety, Health and Wellbeing unit.

 You may apply at any time to see what personal information about you is held by the University and to check its accuracy.
 If any of the information is inaccurate, out-of-date or incorrect, you may apply to have the information corrected.